Field Trip Health, Inc (“Field Trip”)

 Without your authorization, we are expressly prohibited to use or disclose your protected health information for marketing purposes when financial remuneration is involved or for marketing other than face-to-face communication or provision of promotional gifts of nominal value.
 We may not sell your protected health information without your authorization.
 We may not use or disclose most psychotherapy notes contained in your protected health information without an authorization.
 We will not use or disclose any of your protected health information that contains genetic information that will be used for underwriting purposes.

-You have certain rights under the federal privacy standards.
+You have certain rights under the federal privacy standards, including Health Insurance Portability and Accountability Act of 1996, as modified in some cases by State laws.
 These include rights to:

 You can ask to see or get a copy of an electronic or paper copy of your medical record and other health information we have about you, with limited exceptions.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.
 All such requests must be in writing.
 You may obtain a form to request access by using the contact information listed on this Notice.